-Genesys Rules System 8.5.0 can use either Java 6 or 7.
+Genesys Rules System 8.5.1 can use only Java 7.
+Java 6 is no longer supported in release 8.5.1.

 Once the configuration below is complete, the same database configuration will be used whenever GRAT is installed or updated.
 There will be no need to specify it again.
 Also, if any of the database information changes (for example, DB Server location, DB name, DB user or DB password), users can simply update the DAP and restart GRAT.